countzero/repair_ssh_permissions/README.md

 ## Usage
 Open a PowerShell console at the location of the unpacked release and execute the [./repair_ssh_permissions.ps1](https://github.com/countzero/repair_ssh_permissions/blob/main/repair_ssh_permissions.ps1).

-**Hint:** If you are running into an `SeSecurityPrivilege` Error execute the command with administrator privileges.
+**Hint:** If you are running into an `SeSecurityPrivilege` error execute the command with administrator privileges.

 ## Examples